smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 **Settings** > **Options** > **Privacy and security** > **Show certificates** (on the right, near the bottom, in the _Certificates_ section) > **Authorities** tab > **Import** > open your `myCA.pem` file and check both boxes.\
 You might need to restart your browser.
 Afterwards, you should be able to access NiFi.
 If it still says the connection cannot be trusted, you might have inserted the wrong name in [3.1](#31-generate-a-keystore-for-the-nifi-server), and have to repeat steps [3.1](#31-generate-a-keystore-for-the-nifi-server) through [3.5](#35-import-the-signed-nifi-servers-certificate-into-the-keystore).

-### Step 4: Having the CA sign the administrator’s certificate
+### Step 4: Make the CA sign the administrator’s certificate
 By having the administrator’s certificate signed by the CA, it will be recognized as valid by NiFi, since it trusts the CA.
 Change directory back to the `bin` subfolder of your OpenSSL installation, or replace `openssl` with the **path to the openssl.exe file**.